Dr. Alex Stone, DPT, CSCS

 Smart Connectivity

-The Achedaway Cupper can be controlled via an app and has a lanyard, which makes it easier to use than the TheraCup.
+The Achedaway Cupper can be controlled via an app and has a lanyard, making it easier to use than the TheraCup.

 man uses app to control the cupper